iplatonoff/karma-closure/README.md

 # Fork content
-- includes support for `goog.module`
+- includes support for `goog.module`.
+It only checks that required dependencies are available, but does nothing else.

 # karma-closure [![Build Status](https://travis-ci.org/karma-runner/karma-closure.png?branch=master)](https://travis-ci.org/karma-runner/karma-closure)